nik-hil-24/VAEs/README.md

 # VAE

-This repository contains the code for Variational Autoencoder train on MNIST dataset using PyTorch.
+This repository contains the code for Variational Autoencoders trained on MNIST dataset using PyTorch.

-P.S The dataset has not been uploaded because of memory restirctions.
+P.S The dataset has not been uploaded because of memory restirctions obv.